rust-lang/book/src/ch17-02-trait-objects.md

-The `width`, `height`, and `label` fields on `Button` will differ from the fields on other components, such as a `TextField` type, that might instead have have those fields plus a `placeholder` field.
+The `width`, `height`, and `label` fields on `Button` will differ from the fields on other components, such as a `TextField` type, that might instead have those fields plus a `placeholder` field.
 Each of the types we want to draw on the screen will implement the `Draw` trait but will use different code in the `draw` method to define how to draw that particular type, as `Button` has here (without the actual GUI code, which is beyond the scope of this chapter).
 The `Button` type, for instance, might have an additional `impl` block containing